aws/aws-encryption-sdk-dafny/test/KMS/README.md

 Amazon.Runtime.AmazonServiceException: Unable to get IAM security credentials from EC2 Instance Metadata Service.
 ```

 This means you don't have the correct credentials to make the KMS calls required for the KMS integration test.
-To give your environment the correct permissions, you must create an IAM user, and add it's credentials to your environment.
+To give your environment the correct permissions, you must add credentials to your environment.

 ### Outside of EC2